Jean-Rameau Sokoudjou: Early life

-Sokoudjou first entered chieftancy aged 13 after inheriting the title from his father on 26 December 1953.
+Sokoudjou first entered chieftaincy aged 13 after inheriting the title from his father on 26 December 1953.
 From an early age, Sokoudjou has been passionate about agriculture.
 He left his homeland at an early age for southern Cameroon, where he lived before being chosen as chief.
 He learned Bulu from his adoptive family, whose patriarch entrusted him with the succession.

 His service as both a traditional Bamiléké chief in western Cameroon and a patriarch in the region of Bulu, his adopted homeland, is often considered atypical.

 He was incarcerated in Bafoussam, Dschang, Bafia, Yoko, Nanga Eboko, and Tchollirré, and was granted amnesty after being imprisoned in Yaoundé from 1959 to 1961.

 On 13 August 1975, Sokoudjou was received by Pope Paul VI in Rome, where he requested for the canonisation of an African man who had sacrificed his life to save a member of the Catholic clergy.